Skip to main content

 MFA Mission, Goals & Outcomes

 Wilson College’s Master of Fine Arts Program serves as a creative and academic incubator for our community of artist-scholars.
-Students and faculty in the program work in a range of classic and contemporary modes of artistic and academic inquiry and productivity in our quest to better understand various elements of the human condition and experience.
+Both students and faculty in the program work in a range of modes of artistic and academic inquiry and creation in our quest to better understand the spectrum and scope of the human condition and experience.

-The Program locates the study and practice of art-making within human ecology.
-Therefore, we examine historical art works (and historical artistic movements) and develop our own creative practices by investigating the human relationship to our natural, sociopolitical, constructed and curated environments.
+The Program locates the study and practice of artmaking within human ecology.
+We examine historical perspectives and approaches and develop our own creative practices by investigating the human relationship to our natural, sociopolitical, constructed, and curated environments.
 We recognize that the connection of body, mind, and human spirit serves as the conduit through which theory, technique, idea, and practice become something we call art.
-Our rigorous approaches to inquiry respect historical disciplines, even as we forge ahead into dynamic interdisciplinary frontiers, and contemporary collaborative projects.
+Our rigorous approaches to inquiry respect historical disciplines, even as we forge ahead into dynamic transdisciplinary frontiers and contemporary collaborative projects.

-Because our students and faculty engage in a variety of creative pursuits, and come from a broad range of cultural backgrounds, we embrace a practice of dialogue that does not privilege one art form over another, or one set of experiences over another.
-To that end, we seek a common language that fosters transdisciplinary communication and understanding that also places agency in the hands of the individual artist.
-Therefore, Liz Lerman’s Critical Response Process forms the basis of our approach to feedback.
+Because our students and faculty engage in a variety of creative pursuits and come from a broad range of cultural backgrounds, we embrace a practice of dialogue that does not privilege one art form over another or one set of experiences over another.
+To that end, we seek to create an environment that fosters interdisciplinary communication and understanding while also placing agency in the hands of the individual artist.

 The Program Faculty is Committed to:

-• fostering an environment where a holistic approach to creative and academic research is facilitated through somatic practices connecting the body, mind, and human spirit to space, time, and social context
+• fostering an environment where a holistic approach to creative/practice-led and academic research is facilitated through somatic practices connecting the body, mind, and human spirit to space, time, and social context

 • developing a community dedicated to mutual respect, understanding, and support; where all members of that community and their practice-led endeavors are promoted and valued, and where the dignity of all members is supported and celebrated

-• empowering artists in developing their creative work and to articulate their artistic aesthetics/interests through both oral and written mechanisms
+• empowering artists in the development of their creative work and articulation of their artistic values, perspectives, and approaches through both oral and written mechanisms

-• providing a creative incubator for emerging master artists who are at the forefront of contemporary practice, yet who possess both critical and creative command of historically-relevant philosophies and modes of working as artist-scholars
+• providing a creative incubator for emerging master artists who are at the forefront of contemporary practice, yet possess both critical and creative command of historically relevant philosophies and modes of working as artist-scholars

-• developing a creative community dedicated to advancing individual disciplines even as we explore and expand transdisciplinary intersections and collaborative academic and creative research agendas
+• developing a creative community dedicated to advancing individual disciplines even as we explore and expand transdisciplinary intersections and collaborative creative and academic research agendas

 • empowering MFA candidates to utilize sound business/entrepreneurial practices in furthering their artistic and/or academic careers